Interview Question: Demonstrating Leadership Skills – Answer Tips

 Do not give a one-sentence answer.

-Do not speak negatively about the colleague in question.
+Do not speak negatively about team members or other stakeholders.

-Tell me about a time when you had to give feedback to a colleague? – Example answers…
+Tell me about a time successfully you led a project – Example answers

 Example Answer 1